techBeck03/Scratch/README.md

 The `versions` field defines all available versions of the integration, but ecohub presently only uses the `latest` version.

+Your integration will pull information from one source and then push it to one or more *targets*.
+For example, your integration might pull rich data from an IPAM and push it to Tetration as annotations. ecohub architecture supports different *targets*, but only `tetration` is currently supported for `required_targets`.

 ## Your integration JSON file

 Will add more detail here as time permits.